Find Your ELO

 Become an effective agent of global change in one of D-Lab’s courses.
-Students gain competency in the participatory design process, understand and apply principles of engineering and design, engage in hands-on shop work, learn to think critically about theories of development, and obtain meaningful experiences in the field – all preparing you to continue socially and environmentally conscious work that addresses issues of global poverty.
+Students gain competency in the participatory design process, understand and apply principles of engineering and design, engage in hands-on shop work, learn to think critically about theories of development, and obtain meaningful experiences in the field – all preparing them to continue socially and environmentally conscious work that addresses issues of global poverty.

 21W.03x Science Writing Subjects (Fall and Spring)

-First-year writing subjects provide a foundation for future communication-intensive subjects, and also function as a starting point for concentrating, minoring, or majoring in Writing.
+First-year writing subjects provide a foundation for future communication-intensive subjects and also function as a starting point for concentrating, minoring, or majoring in Writing.
 While the topical focus of writing assignments varies across these subjects, all first-year writing subjects develop students’ understanding of genre, audience, argument, discourse, source use, and writing process.